 1. Tension Rod Hacks

-In the never ending battle to stay organized we all need a secret weapon in our lives and without question it’s the unassuming, humble tension rod!
+In the never ending battle to stay organized we all need a secret weapon in our lives and without question it’s the unassuming, humble tension rod.
+The list of jobs they can accomplish around the home is endless!

 Upcycle your old tins into these eye catching copper planters.
-All you need is some Rustoleum copper spray paint which has the same beautiful sheen as the gold one – a sort of brushed metal look.
-These are especially great if you wanted to have your own mini herb garden in your kitchen, but wanted to doubles as a really cool piece of kitchen decor.
-Also add a chalkboard label around each can with twine, to give it that Anthropologie vibe!
+All you need is some Rustoleum copper spray paint which has the same beautiful sheen as the gold one.

 4. Crate Bench Hack